byreeh/Byreeh/README.md

 # 💫 About Me:
 👩‍💻 Renata | ADS Student & Tech Explorer<br><br>👾 Hello folks!
-I'm Renata Lessa, an ADS student passionate about technology, always curious about how things work and how to turn ideas into real digital solutions. ☕💻<br><br>I enjoy exploring software development, building projects, and constantly learning new tools and technologies that help me grow in the tech world. 🚀<br><br>Turning curiosity into code, and learning into projects. ✨
+I'm Renata Lessa, an ADS student passionate about technology, always curious about how things work and how to turn ideas into real digital solutions. <br><br>I enjoy exploring software development, building projects, and constantly learning new tools and technologies that help me grow in the tech world. 🚀<br><br>Turning curiosity into code, and learning into projects. ✨

 # 💻 Tech Stack: